medialab/hyphe/README.md

 docker-compose stop
 docker-compose up -d
 ```

-You can inspect the logs of the various Docker containers using ```docker-compose logs```, or with option `-f` to track latest entries.

 Run `docker-compose help` to get more explanations on any extra advanced use of Docker.